Sunday, January 10, 2010

 Naughty Marietta (1935)

-The songs are the key to the success of Naughty Marietta, a film nominated for Best Picture of 1935.
-This film was the first collaboration between Jeanette MacDonald and Nelson Eddy, a successful pairing of talented, classically trained singers.
+The songs are the key to the success of Naughty Marietta, the first collaboration between Jeanette MacDonald and Nelson Eddy, a successful pairing of talented, classically trained singers.
 The story is a slight one, of course, but you don't really watch a film like Naughty Marietta for the depth of its plot.
 You want to hear MacDonald and Eddy singing.
 Solo performances, duets--whatever it takes.
 I found it tough to stop smiling throughout this film, despite my ignorance of operatic singing and my reluctance to fall for some of the more unrealistic elements of the plot.
 In the end, MacDonald and Eddy won me over.

 A reward is offered for Marietta's return, so she has to assume a disguise in order not to be detected.
 It's really just a pair of glasses and a plain dress, a sort of precursor to the set-up of those teen make-over movies that do the same thing with the girl who's going to be revealed to be a great beauty before the film's end.
 Do film makers really think that glasses make people so unappealing and so unrecognizable?
 Nevertheless, Marietta successfully escapes being discovered, and she even bonds with one of the girls on the boat, a romantic dreamer named Julie (Cecelia Parker), who still thinks she will fall in love with the man she eventually marries.